papa-vova/spec2code-naive/config/README.md

 prompt_templates:
   with_context: |
-    Create an implementation plan for: {input}
+    Create an implementation plan including this context: ...

-    Consider the existing codebase context and dependencies.

-  simple_plan: |
-    Create a basic implementation plan for: {input}
 ```

 #### `prompt_templates` Explanation